realDavidChen/python3/django/urls and views .md

 ```

- in home/ folder, add new file: urls.py and add content like this:
+ in home/ folder, add new file: urls.py and add content:

  ```
 from django.urls import path
 from . import views

 urlpatterns = [
     path('', views.home),